cromandini/TATLayout/README.md

 ```

 ## Unit Tests
-TATLayout is intensively unit tested.
+__TATLayout__ is driven by unit testing.
 In order to run the tests, you must install the testing dependencies via CocoaPods:

 ```bash
 $ pod install